 Final Words

-As the we progress further, all the newer hardware will be designed around the DDR5 RAM.
+As we progress, all the newer hardware will be designed around the DDR5 RAM.
 DDR4 RAM will phase out just as the previous RAM modules did.

 Currently, however, only a few CPUs support DDR5 RAM.
-However, in the future, more and more and intel and AMD CPUs will support DDR5 RAM.
+However, more and more intel and AMD CPUs will support DDR5 RAM in the future.